The personalization imperative for e-commerce success

-3. Lack of Focus on Product Information
+3. Lack of focus on Product Information

 Most conversations about personalization revolve around making customer data more actionable.
 And while this is an essential piece of the personalization puzzle, it’s important not to forget about the importance of product information.

 When personalizing e-commerce experiences on your website, you need product descriptions and guided selling features that are capable of addressing individual customers for a frictionless path to purchase.
-Without the means to update product information quickly and efficiently, you risk missing out on personalization opportunity and a delivering a poor customer experience.
+Without the means to update product information quickly and efficiently, you risk missing out on personalization opportunities and delivering a poor customer experience.

-Product Information Management Supports Last-Mile Personalization
+Product Information Management supports last-mile personalization

 As marketers, we’ve come to excel at a few key stages of personalization.
 We’re better than ever at listening to what individual customers want, need, and expect from our experiences.
-We’re more capable than ever at analyzing data to predict customer behavior in real time.
+We’re more capable than ever at analyzing data to predict customer behavior in real-time.
 And we’ve built out our abilities to optimize content across e-digital experiences.